s251112-cloud/English-spelling-rules/README.md

 * **US/UK Semantic Example:** The female executive decided to **re-sign** the contract extension rather than **resign** from the project staff.

 ### 🔹 Rule 2: Clean Prefixes (No Hyphen)
-If the resulting word does not conflict with any other English word, do not use a hyphen.
+If the resulting word does not conflict with any other English word (unless it is hard to read or the root word begins with "e"), do not use a hyphen.
 * **Rewrite:** The girl had to **rewrite** her entire HTML style framework.
 * **Redo:** Her clever cat made her **redo** the formatting by walking across the keyboard.